 Drug Comparison

-Retatrutide vs Orforglipron: Injectable Triple Agonist vs Oral GLP-1 Pill
+Retatrutide vs Orforglipron (Foundayo): Triple Agonist vs Oral GLP-1

 Overview

-Retatrutide and orforglipron are both investigational obesity treatments from Eli Lilly currently in Phase 3 development, but they represent fundamentally different approaches to metabolic pharmacotherapy.
-Retatrutide (LY3437943) is an injectable triple agonist targeting GIP, GLP-1, and glucagon receptors, designed to maximize weight loss efficacy through multi-receptor engagement.
-Orforglipron (LY3502970) is an oral, non-peptide small-molecule GLP-1 receptor agonist, designed to provide the convenience of a daily pill while delivering clinically meaningful weight loss.
+Retatrutide and orforglipron (brand name Foundayo) are both Eli Lilly obesity treatments that represent fundamentally different approaches to metabolic pharmacotherapy.
+Retatrutide (LY3437943) is an investigational injectable triple agonist targeting GIP, GLP-1, and glucagon receptors, designed to maximize weight loss efficacy through multi-receptor engagement.
+Orforglipron (Foundayo) is an FDA-approved oral, non-peptide small-molecule GLP-1 receptor agonist that received approval on April 1, 2026, for the treatment of obesity and overweight in adults.

-With Phase 3 TRIUMPH-4 results confirming retatrutide’s -28.7% weight loss at 68 weeks, the efficacy gap between these two approaches is now supported by Phase 3-level evidence.
+With Phase 3 TRIUMPH-4 results confirming retatrutide’s -28.7% weight loss at 68 weeks, and orforglipron’s Phase 3 ATTAIN-1 data showing -12.4% weight loss (treatment-regimen estimand) at the 17.2 mg dose, the efficacy gap between these two approaches is now established with Phase 3-level evidence for both agents.
 These two molecules are not competitors within Eli Lilly’s portfolio but rather complementary products addressing different patient needs and market segments: retatrutide for maximal efficacy, orforglipron for accessibility and convenience.

 Important note: No head-to-head clinical trial has compared retatrutide to orforglipron.
 All comparisons are cross-trial observations with significant methodological limitations.